Skip to content

 • PreviewStatus preview

-The first version should use explicit enums rather than free-form strings where possible.
+The first version uses explicit enums rather than free-form strings.

 • PreviewState